docker/roadmap/README.md

 **Q:** What do the roadmap categories mean?
 * Shipped - Hopefully you are enjoying it!
 Give us feedback on how it is working!
-* Developer Preview/Edge - For Docker Desktop Only - In developer preview on the Docker Desktop Edge Channel.
-See links above for where to find it!
 * Almost There - We are applying the finishing touches.
 Things in this bucket you can expect to be shipped within 2-4 weeks.
 * We're Writing the Code - Actively in development, we are trying to get this out to you in a good state as soon as we can.
 * Investigating - We're thinking about it.
 This might mean we're still designing, or thinking through how this might work.
 This is a great phase to send how you want to see something implemented!
 We'd love to see your usecase or design ideas here.